Home » Days » International » Countdown to International Day Of Family Remittances? (2026)

 The Importance of International Day of Family Remittances

-The International Day of Family Remittances, celebrated annually on June 16, serves as a global platform to honor the essential contributions made by migrant workers to their families and communities back home through remittances.
-This day recognizes not just the financial impact but also the social and emotional connections that remittances enable.
+The International Day of Family Remittances, observed each year on June 16, recognizes the contributions migrant workers make to their families and communities through the money they send home.
+The day acknowledges not only the financial support involved but also the social and emotional ties that remittances help maintain.

 Understanding Remittances